Skip to main content

-My Journey Through the Horus Heresy and Beyond: Painting, Reading, and Embracing the Grim Darkness of Warhammer
+My Journey Through the Horus Heresy – Painting, Reading, and Exploring Warhammer 30k and 40K

 Today, I'm thrilled to share a monumental project that merges both passions: the painting of the iconic Horus Heresy diorama, capturing the climactic showdown between the Emperor of Mankind and his traitorous Warmaster, Horus Lupercal.
 Additionally, I'll reflect on my three-year odyssey through the 66-book Horus Heresy series, and outline my reading journey as I venture deeper into the Warhammer 40K timeline.